-Innovation is essential, like it or not, you need to be in the business of innovation.
+Innovation is essential, like it or not.
+You need to be in the business of innovation.
 The most successful businesses transform what they do in order to achieve domination over the decades.

-Time, value & people
+Time, value and people

-While the first order for any business is to relentlessly improve the current offering, it’s also true that, at some point, the returns from one business will plateau and drop.
+While the first order for any business is to relentlessly improve the current offering, it’s also true that at some point the returns from one business will plateau and drop.
 To survive, the business must reinvent itself in some way and get on board with the next curve of value generation.

 Culture that is open to new generations, diversity and thinkers outside the box as we Finns call them “hankala tyyppi” aka unwieldy persons – the ones that usually take companies forward and challenge “status quo” but might not be the ones that are “easy” to get in line.